8 Public Speaking Techniques to Wow Your Audience

-So you have to ask yourself what are the motivations of the people in your audience.
+So, you have to ask yourself what are the motivations of the people in your audience.

-Related: There’s only 1 tip left, if you want more speaker training, checkout my best blogs, videos and courses on the public speaking resource page.
+Related: There’s only 1 tip left, if you want more speaker training, check out my best blogs, videos and courses on the public speaking resource page.

 8) Tell the Audience EXACTLY What They are Going to Gain

-The great motivation is a desire for gain.
+Great motivation is a desire for gain.